Walter Cronkite: Cronkite School at Arizona State University

 A few years after Cronkite retired, Tom Chauncey, a former owner of KOOL-TV, the then-CBS affiliate in Phoenix, contacted Cronkite, an old friend, and asked him if he would be willing to have the journalism school at Arizona State University named after him.
 Cronkite immediately agreed.
 The ASU program acquired status and respect from its namesake.

-Cronkite was not just a namesake, but he also took the time to interact with the students and staff of the Walter Cronkite School of Journalism and Mass Communication.
-Cronkite made the trip to Arizona annually to present the Walter Cronkite Award for Excellence in Journalism to a leader in the field of media.
+Cronkite took the time to interact with the students and staff of the Walter Cronkite School of Journalism and Mass Communication.
+He made the trip to Arizona annually to present the Walter Cronkite Award for Excellence in Journalism to a leader in the field of media.

 "The values that Mr. Cronkite embodies – excellence, integrity, accuracy, fairness, objectivity – we try to instill in our students each and every day.
 There is no better role model for our faculty or our students," said Dean Christopher Callahan.

 The school, with approximately 1,700 students, is widely regarded as one of the top journalism schools in the country.
-It is housed in a new facility in downtown Phoenix that is equipped with 14 digital newsrooms and computer labs, two TV studios, 280 digital student work stations, the Cronkite Theater, the First Amendment Forum, and new technology.
+It is housed in a new facility in downtown Phoenix that is equipped with 14 digital newsrooms and computer labs, two TV studios, 280 digital student workstations, the Cronkite Theater, the First Amendment Forum, and new technology.
 The school's students regularly finish at the top of national collegiate journalism competitions, such as the Hearst Journalism Awards program and the Society of Professional Journalists Mark of Excellence Awards.
 In 2009, students won the Robert F. Kennedy Journalism Award for college print reporting.

 In 2008, the state-of-the-art journalism education complex in the heart of ASU's Downtown Phoenix campus was also built in his honor.
 The Walter Cronkite Regents Chair in Communication seats the Texas College of Communications dean.